squeek502/ryanliptak.com/posts/rampsliding-engine-quirk.md

 In Quake and derivative engines (like Half-Life 1 & 2), it is possible to slide up sloped surfaces without losing much speed.
-This is a major gameplay component of games like QuakeWorld Team Fortress, Team Fortress Classic, and [Fortress Forever](http://www.fortress-forever.com), where maintaining momentum from large speed bursts is fundamental.
+This is a major gameplay component of games like *QuakeWorld Team Fortress*, *Team Fortress Classic*, and [*Fortress Forever*](http://www.fortress-forever.com), where maintaining momentum from large speed bursts is fundamental.

 <div style="text-align: center;">
 <video autoplay loop muted style="margin-left:auto; margin-right:auto; display: block;">